 PLGIT is a common law trust organized to provide Pennsylvania local governments with a convenient method of pooling their cash for temporary investment.
 PLGIT functions similarly to a money market fund, seeking to maintain a net asset value of \$1 per share.
-Participants purchase "shares" in PLGIT, which invests the proceeds in obligations of the United States Government, its agencies or instrumentalities; obligations of the Commonwealth of Pennsylvania, its agencies, instrumentalities or political subdivisions; and deposits in savings accounts, time deposits or share accounts of institutions insured by the Federal Deposit Insurance Corporation to the extent that such accounts are so insured, and for any amounts above the insured maximum, provided that approved collateral as provided by law is pledged by the depository.
+Participants purchase "shares" in PLGIT, which invests the proceeds in obligations of the United States Government, its agencies or instrumentalities; obligations of the Commonwealth of Pennsylvania, its agencies, instrumentalities or political subdivisions; and deposits in savings accounts, time deposits or share accounts of institutions insured by the FDIC to the extent that such accounts are so insured, and for any amounts above the insured maximum, provided that approved collateral as provided by law is pledged by the depository.
 Shares may be withdrawn at any time in any amount, with no liquidity fees or redemption gates.
 PLGIT/PLGIT PLUS have received an "AAAm" rating from Standard & Poor's, an independent credit rating agency.
-At June 30, 2022, the carrying amount of the District's deposits with PLGIT was \$4,594,249 and the bank balance was \$5,463,581.
+At June 30, 2024, the carrying amount and the bank balance of the District's deposits with PLGIT was \$10,823,157.

 PSDLAF is a common law trust organized to provide Pennsylvania school districts with a convenient method of pooling their cash for temporary investment.
 Assets with PSDLAF are invested in accordance with Title 24 of the Pennsylvania Statutes Article 4, Section 440.1 (2001).
 Each participant owns shares of PSDLAF, which invests the pooled assets.
 Such assets are not considered deposits pursuant to GASB Nos.
 3 and 40, and as such are not subject to custodial credit risk.
 Due to the short-term nature and liquidity of the investments held within these pools, the fair value of the underlying investments approximates amortized cost.
 Shares with PSDLAF may be withdrawn at any time in any amount, with no liquidity fees or redemption gates.
-At June 30, 2022, the carrying amount of the District's deposits with PSDLAF was \$52,737 and bank balance of the District's deposits with PSDLAF was \$52,737.
+At June 30, 2024, the carrying amount and bank balance of the District's deposits with PSDLAF was \$57,541.

-Custodial Credit Risk is the risk that in the event of a bank failure, the District will not recover its deposit or will not be able to recover collateral securities that are in the possession of an outside party.
+Custodial credit risk is the risk that in the event of a bank failure, the District will not recover its deposit or will not be able to recover collateral securities that are in the possession of an outside party.
 The District does not have a formal deposit policy for custodial credit risk.
-As of June 30, 2022, the carrying amount of the District's deposits with local financial institutions was \$8,719,523 and the bank balance was \$8,553,455.
-Of the bank balance, \$8,279,176 was exposed to custodial credit risk, as these deposits were not covered by depository insurance but rather were collateralized with securities held by the pledging financial institution, but not in the District's name.
+As of June 30, 2024, the carrying amount of the District's deposits with local financial institutions was \$3,261,279 and the bank balance was \$3,654,128.
+Of the bank balance, \$3,381,137 was exposed to custodial credit risk, as these deposits were not covered by depository insurance but rather were collateralized with securities held by the pledging financial institution, but not in the District's name.